Chicago Cubs minor league players: James Triantos

-James Douglas Triantos (born January 29, 2003) is an American professional baseball second baseman in the Chicago Cubs organization.
+James Douglas Triantos (born January 29, 2003) is an American professional baseball second baseman and center fielder in the Chicago Cubs organization.

 Triantos attended and played high school baseball at James Madison High School in Vienna, Virginia.
 During his senior year, he hit .712 while striking out only twice and also pitched to a 1.18 ERA, leading his team to a Class 6A State Championship.
 He was reclassified from the 2022 draft class to the 2021 class and was selected in the draft's second round by the Cubs.
 He signed for $2.1 million, forgoing his commitment to play college baseball at the University of North Carolina.
 He saw limited action with the Cubs' Arizona Complex League team during 2021 and posted a .327/.376/.594/.970 slash line in 25 games.

-Cayne Ueckert

-Cayne Levi Ueckert (born May 28, 1996) is an American professional baseball pitcher in the Chicago Cubs organization.

-Ueckert attended Jasper High School in Jasper, Texas, where he earned All-District honors as a senior in 2015.
-After high school, he played two seasons of college baseball at Panola College.
-After his sophomore year in 2017, he played collegiate summer baseball with the Anchorage Bucs of the Alaska Baseball League.
-He then transferred to McNeese State University where he went 3–3 with a 6.17 ERA, 51 strikeouts, and 33 walks over 54 innings as a senior in 2019.
-After the season, he was selected by the Chicago Cubs in the 27th round of the 2019 Major League Baseball draft.